-How to Care for Your Wrist Once You’re Home
+How to Care for Your Broken Wrist Once You’re Home

 One of the best things that you can do when you get home is to give yourself a chance to rest.
 To prevent further injury and continue to stimulate hand movement, keep your fingers flexible.
 A member of our team can recommend appropriate exercises to help you to regain functionality, strengthen your bones, and increase flexibility after an injury.